 \subsection{RLVR and GRPO}

 While RLHF has proven effective at aligning LLMs with human preferences and mitigating undesirable or harmful outputs, it often falls short in enhancing complex reasoning capabilities such as mathematical problem solving or program synthesis.
-To overcome this limitation, RLVR has been proposed which only has the RL fine-tuning stage as the explicit reward model has been replaced with verifiable reward.
-In RL fine-tuning stage of RLVR, the dataset contains $(x, y^*)$ where $y^*$ refers to golden verifiable response.
-In contrast to RLHF, which depends on a learned and potentially imperfect reward model trained from human feedback, RLVR leverages verifiable signals—such as the correctness of a numerical solution or the success of generated code in passing predefined test cases—as rewards $r_\phi(x, y, y^*) = $.
+To overcome this limitation, RLVR has been proposed, which only has the RL fine-tuning stage as the explicit reward model has been replaced with verifiable reward.
+In the RL fine-tuning stage of RLVR, the dataset contains $(x, y^*)$ where $y^*$ refers to the golden verifiable response.
+In contrast to RLHF, which depends on a learned and potentially imperfect reward model trained from human feedback, RLVR leverages verifiable signals--such as the correctness of a numerical solution or the success of generated code in passing predefined test cases--as rewards $r_\phi(x, y, y^*) = $.
 These verifiable signals, although sparse, provide precise and unambiguous feedback that directly reflects task success.

-To reduce the computation cost of PPO, GRPO is then proposed to reduce the computation cost by replacing the value model as the mean of the reward model \cite{shao2024deepseekmathpushinglimitsmathematical, zheng2025groupsequencepolicyoptimization} as shown in Equation \ref{eq: GRPO} where $r'_\phi(x, y)$ refers to the normalized explicit reward model, $\mu_\phi$ refers to the mean of the explicit reward model and $\sigma_\phi$ refers to the standard deviation of the explicit reward across an on-policy group of responses.
+To reduce the computation cost of PPO, GRPO is then proposed~\cite{shao2024deepseekmathpushinglimitsmathematical, zheng2025groupsequencepolicyoptimization} as shown in Equation~\ref{eq: appendix GRPO}, where $A_\phi(x, y)$ refers to the normalized explicit reward, $\mu_\phi$ refers to the mean of the explicit reward and $\sigma_\phi$ refers to the standard deviation of the explicit reward across an on-policy group of responses.

-When combined with the GRPO framework, as demonstrated in DeepSeek R1 ~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability}, RLVR substantially enhances an LLM’s reasoning capacity.
-This integration enables the model to sustain longer and more coherent chains of thought (CoT), exhibit improved self-consistency across reasoning steps, and even display emergent “aha moments,” where the model identifies and corrects its own logical or computational errors during inference.
+When combined with the GRPO framework, as demonstrated in DeepSeek R1~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability}, RLVR substantially enhances an LLM's reasoning capacity.
+This integration enables the model to sustain longer and more coherent chains of thought (CoT), exhibit improved self-consistency across reasoning steps, and even display emergent ``aha moments'' where the model identifies and corrects its own logical or computational errors during inference.